How to create a blog with gatsby.js

 cd my-gatsby-blog

-To write your blog posts in Markdown, you’ll need the gatsby-source-filesystem and gatsby-transformer-remark plugins:
+To write posts in Markdown, install these plugins:

 npm install gatsby-source-filesystem gatsby-transformer-remark